The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 These are the most common SATA cables today.

-Basically, this is the evolution of the basic SATA cable as it was observed that without a locking mechanism, the SATA cable, if not secured properly, would sometimes unplug from the hard drive or the motherboard port accidentally.
+This is the evolution of the basic SATA cable.
+It was observed that without a locking mechanism, if not appropriately secured, it would sometimes unplug from the hard drive or the motherboard port accidentally.

-The latches made sure that the SATA connector would hold fast to the ports and hence this is the form that is most commonly used today.
+The latches ensured the SATA connector would hold fast to the ports; hence, this form is most commonly used today.

 Angled SATA Cables

-An angled SATA cable serves the same purpose as any SATA cable, however, it is often intended for motherboards that have SATA ports on the edge (parallel to the motherboard instead of perpendicular like they normally are).
+An angled SATA cable serves the same purpose as any SATA cable.
+However, it is often intended for motherboards with SATA ports on edge (parallel to the motherboard instead of perpendicular like they usually are).

 eSATA is NOT the Same as SATA

-If you have a very OLD system, then chances are it may also have an eSATA port. eSATA was basically designed to compete with the USB port for peripheral devices particularly the portable hard drive.
+If you have a very OLD system, it may also have an eSATA port. eSATA was designed to compete with the USB port for peripheral devices, particularly the portable hard drive.

-But if you have an old eSATA cable, do not confuse that with a SATA cable.
-They are not the same and they are designed for completely different ports.
+But if you have an old eSATA cable, could you distinguish that from a SATA cable?
+They are not the same and are designed for entirely different ports.

 Final Words

-The branding for SATA cables can get many people confused.
+The branding for SATA cables can get many people needing clarification.
 Sometimes people who complain about a slow hard drive or their PC not working at optimal speeds believe that the version of the SATA cable is the culprit.

-If you are getting sub optimal speeds and you believe it is being caused by the SATA cable, chances are that your old SATA 2 cable could have degraded over time, but when comparing two brand new SATA 2 vs SATA 3 cables, you will observe no difference in performance.
+If you are getting sub-optimal speeds and believe the SATA cable is causing it, your old SATA 2 cable could have degraded over time.
+Still, when comparing two brand-new SATA 2 vs. SATA 3 cables, you will observe no difference in performance.